Tanq16/cli-productivity-suite/README.md

 rm -rf .oh-my-zsh .fzf .fzf.zsh .tmux .tmux.conf .tmux-themepack .vim* .SpaceVim* .config/nvim .local/share/nvim .zshrc
 ```

-Lastly, the commands list for setting up a base Debian 12 installation from scratch for optimum readiness is given in the `debian-configure.sh` file.
+Lastly, the commands list for setting up a base Debian 12 installation from scratch for optimum readiness is given in the `Configure Debian from Scratch` markdown file.